space-ros/process_sarif/docs/build-results-archive.md

 This document describes a build results archive format which can be used to store the sarif results of a build-and-test procedure.

 The archive will take the form of a compressed (zstd if available, or bzip2 otherwise) tar file containing the following files.
+Once created this archive and its contents _should not_ be modified by any downstream program so that the integrity of the original build and its results can be maintained.

+Applications which integrate the data and enhance or elaborate it are _recommended_ to maintain their own data storage for these enhancements.

 ```
 ./build-results-archive